-113. While they are autonomous institutions, colleges and universities receive significant public investment to deliver high quality learning provision.
+- 125. While they are autonomous institutions, colleges and universities receive significant public investment to deliver high quality learning provision.
 It is therefore essential that colleges and universities provide accessible and robust information that gives assurance on that investment.
-The established guiding principles for public information about the quality of educational provision and the student experience are to provide:

-- Assurances about the quality and standards of provision. - Information to inform student choice, and to assist employers and other stakeholders to clearly understand the nature of the Scottish university and college sector. - Information which helps current students to understand, engage with and make best use of institutional systems for quality improvement. - Information about the institution's educational processes which stimulates reflection on academic practice and the sharing of good practice within the institution and more widely.
+The established guiding principles for public information about the quality of educational provision and the student experience are to provide: - Assurances about the quality and standards of provision. - Information to inform student choice, and to assist employers and other stakeholders to clearly understand the nature of the Scottish university and college sector. - Information which helps current students to understand, engage with and make best use of institutional systems for quality improvement. - Information about the institution's educational processes which stimulates reflection on academic practice and the sharing of good practice within the institution and more widely.

-114. Information should be:
+126. Information should be:

-- Accurate and honest. - Accessible and tailored to the needs of the intended user. - Updateable on appropriate timescales. - Re-usable so that, ideally, information can be entered once and used in a range of contexts. - 115.
-SFC expects institutions to continue to produce information that meets the needs of a range of stakeholders including: - Prospective students and their families. - Current students. - Employers and employer organisations. - Professional, statutory and regulatory bodies. - QAA, the National Union of Students (NUS), and other interested bodies or agencies, as proxies for Ministers, taxpayers, and the general public. - Competition and Markets Authority. - 116.
+- Accurate and honest. - Accessible and tailored to the needs of the intended user. - Updateable on appropriate timescales. - Re-usable so that, ideally, information can be entered once and used in a range of contexts. - 127.
+SFC expects institutions to continue to produce information that meets the needs of a range of stakeholders including: - Prospective students and their families. - Current students. - Employers and employer organisations. - Professional, statutory and regulatory bodies. - QAA, the National Union of Students (NUS), and other interested bodies or agencies, as proxies for Ministers, taxpayers, and the general public. - Competition and Markets Authority. - 128.
 The UK university funders and regulators continue to collect data at course-level and to publish this on Discover Uni, the official source of information for students in the UK using official statistics about higher education courses taken from national surveys and data collected from universities and colleges about their students.
-SFC will continue to publish overview reports and analysis of key performance indicators. - 117.
-Universities are expected to continue to participate in the National Student Survey (NSS) as a condition of funding.
-Colleges should continue to support the delivery of SFC's

-Student Satisfaction and Engagement Survey (SSES).
+SFC will continue to publish overview reports and analysis of key performance indicators. - as a condition of funding.
+Colleges should continue to support the delivery of SFC's Student Satisfaction and Engagement Survey (SSES).
 SFC will work with the college sector to explore how the delivery and use of this survey can be further enhanced.